mchien15/datascience/README.md

 ## Run the Streamlit app

-Open the new terminal, then run this command
+Open the new terminal or type `exit` twice, then run this command

 ```
 streamlit run app.py